Independence and strong independence complexes of finite groups: Graphs and invariant properties

-The most well-known examples of pairs of prime power order groups with isomorphic subgroup lattices involve a finite abelian $p$-group and a modular $p$-group of the same order that is not hamiltonian; cf.\ \cite[Thm.~2.5.9]{schmidt}.
+The most well-known examples of pairs of prime-power-order groups with isomorphic subgroup lattices involve a finite abelian $p$-group and a modular $p$-group of the same order that is not hamiltonian; cf.\ \cite[Thm.~2.5.9]{schmidt}.
 This construction is due to Baer \cite{Baer44} and we give an example below.

 \begin{example} Let $G_1$ be an abelian group of order $27$ and exponent $9$ and let $G_2$ be non-abelian, with the same order and the same exponent.
 Then $G_1\cong C_9\times C_3$ and $G_2$ is the unique extraspecial group of order $27$ and exponent $9$.
 It is not difficult to show that $G_1$ and $G_2$ have isomorphic subgroup lattices and correspond to each other via Baer's construction.
-Thanks to \cref{prop:lattices}\ref{it:lat2}, the independence complexes of $G_1$ and $G_2$ are isomorphic. \end{example}
+Thanks to \cref{cor:lattices}, the independence complexes of $G_1$ and $G_2$ are isomorphic. \end{example}

 \cref{esempiouno} also fits within the framework of \cite{Car79}, where more examples involving groups of maximal class can be found.
 For other examples involving $p$-groups, without necessarily listing abelian representatives in the class, see for instance \cite{DH75}.